 - 8 oz goat cheese

 - 4 large eggs

-- 2 tbsp salted butter + 1 tbsp to grease pie dish
+- 2 tablespoon salted butter + 1 tablespoon to grease pie dish

 - 1 small shallot diced